 Here are some of the possible causes:

-These risk factors can greatly increase a newborn’s risk for sepsis, and it would be best for parents and caregivers to try and avoid these factors as much as possible.
+The following risk factors can greatly increase a newborn’s risk for sepsis, and it would be best for parents and caregivers to try and avoid these factors as much as possible.

 The symptoms of sepsis can be hard to identify, especially during the early stages.
 Additionally, the symptoms of sepsis can vary depending on what is causing the infection, and which part of the newborn’s body is infected.